curioustorvald/Terrarum/SAVE_FORMAT.md

     }
     *if file -1025 is not there, read bodyparts from assets directory *optionally encrypt the files other than -1
+    *disk name is player's name encoded in UTF-8
 + Shared
   - <e.g. Disk GUID>, TEVD { * }
   - <this directory can have anything>